 Innis College is the only Arts & Science college at U of T that has parity government.
 This means there is an equal number of students to faculty/staff positions in our governing body — what’s called the Innis College Council (ICC).

 Why is this important for you to know?
 The 40 ICC members (20 students and 20 staff/faculty/alumni) oversee all college decision-making, ensuring that the decisions made reflect the values and needs of our diverse Innis community.

 Since its founding, Innis has enjoyed a proud legacy of transparent and accountable governance, coupled with strong and active student voices.
 Learn how to get involved

 How the ICC works – Boards and Committees

 The boards establish committees that address various governance issues.
-For example, there is a residence committee, accessibility committee, admissions and awards committee, and several others that come under the auspices of these boards.
+For example, there is a residence committee, admissions and awards committee, and several others that come under the auspices of these boards.

 1. Academic Affairs Board

 The Academic Affairs Board meets to discuss the operations and effectiveness of the entire Innis College academic programs (i.e., Cinema Studies Institute, Innis One Program, Urban Studies Program, Writing & Rhetoric Program).